 AHPRA provides the administrative and policy level support to the national, state and territory boards and committees.
-Further information can be obtained on the AHPRA website - https://www.ahpra.gov.au/
+Further information can be obtained on the AHPRA website.

-Potential applicants may be interested in accessing the AHPRA and National Board Annual Reports, which provide information and data on the National Scheme, including extensive data on health practitioner registration and regulation.
-The annual reports are accessible from the AHPRA website: www.ahpra.gov.au/Legislation-and-Publications/AHPRA-Publications.aspx
+Potential applicants may be interested in accessing the AHPRA and National Board Annual Reports, which provide information on the National Registration and Accreditation Scheme (the National Scheme), including extensive data on health practitioner registration and regulation.
+The annual reports are accessible from AHPRA's publications page.